 For customers, hardware-as-a-service solutions must be built around real customer needs, and more closely aligned to solve customer problems.
-Customers get out of the trap of over purchasing a solution with features, bells, and whistles that they never use.
+Customers get out of the trap of over-purchasing a solution with features, bells, and whistles they never use.

 Both consumers and business customers can benefit from owning and maintaining hardware beyond its planned life.
 If the customer can afford the cash burden to purchase hardware upfront, the option to use the hardware as a service may be less intriguing.
 The total cost of usage may be considerably increased in comparison to the cost of owning.

 For a traditional hardware company, the shift to a service model is hard.
 New capacities in software and service deployment must be developed.
 The customer experience must be redesigned around service, rather than the product or thing.
-Companies must also learn how to build value through all of the data the flows through a connected system of things (aka the Internet of Things).
+Companies must also learn how to build value through all of the data that flows through a connected system of things (a. k. a. the Internet of Things).

-Many a startup hardware-as-a-service firm realize too late in the planning stage that they will need to raise a substantial amount of capital to afford this model.
+Many startup hardware-as-a-service designers realize too late in the planning stage that they will need to raise a substantial amount of capital to afford this model.

 In the Managed Service Provider business model, clients often have a hard time paying for the cost of on-premises servers and equipment upfront.
 A newer trend is to provide financing and leasing structures for clients who don’t want to own hardware, but who want the full benefits that certain hardware provides.

-This model works best when hardware can be managed and monitored from afar, and upgrades, updates and patches can be deployed through internet protocols.
+This model works best when the hardware can be managed and monitored from afar, and upgrades, updates, and patches can be deployed through internet protocols.
 Systems are automatically updated through network upgrades, making them compatible with software.

-Make sure you focus all experiment design on testing the as-a-service element, ensuring the customers value the long term deliver of service (vs. hardware).
+Make sure you focus all experiment design on testing the as-a-service element, ensuring the customers value the long-term delivery of service (vs. hardware).
 What can be turned into software vs. what has to be hardware – these are critical choices at the start and create opportunities for disruptive pricing.